billvinson/billvinson.com/content/blog/2024-02-19-thoughts-on-avp/2024-02-19-thoughts-on-avp.md

 ---
 title: Thoughts on AVP
-date: '2024-02-19'
-featuredImage: IMG_2257.jpeg
 tags:
   - apple
   - hardware
+featuredImage: IMG_2257.jpg
 ---
 I’ve been trying to coalesce my thoughts on AVP.
-No… not Alien vs. Predator, but rather Apple Vision Pro.
+No, not Alien vs. Predator, but rather [Apple Vision Pro](https://www.apple.com/apple-vision-pro/).
 I got the opportunity to get a demo in the Apple Store, so I haven’t had an abundance of use, but a few things became clear over the ~30 minutes.

 ## Fit ##